Overview

 Ensuring a just transition to a Net Zero future in Southeast Asia is imperative for achieving inclusive growth in the region's predominantly emerging economies.
 This journey involves addressing unique challenges, including reliance on primary and extractive industries, the entrenched use of fossil fuels in the energy mix, and the fragmented nature of agricultural production.
 A successful transition requires engaging companies and communities dependent on carbon-intensive activities, guiding them towards sustainable alternatives, or even fostering new businesses integral to the Net Zero economy.
 Only through such inclusive efforts can Southeast Asia realise a Net Zero future with equitable societal benefits.

-In setting our 2030 Targets, we are mitigating the climate risks in our portfolio and moving to establish our role in financing the activities that underpin the Net Zero economy of the future.
+In setting our 2030 Targets, we are mitigating climate risks in our portfolio and moving to establish our role in financing activities that underpin the Net Zero economy of the future.
 More importantly, our plans to achieve our targets declare our clear intention to work closely with existing and new clients to develop, enable and accelerate their transition plans towards Net Zero.
-In supporting the success of our clients and their stakeholders, we are also securing ours.

 • Scope 1: Direct emissions from on-site fuel combustion, company-owned vehicles, and refrigerant leaks.